 3. Lean into anti-inflammatory fats.

-Start with your cooking oils: Toss your veggies with fats that have been found to have inflammation-fighting benefits like olive oil and avocado oil (bonus: They're both liquid at room temperature, which makes tossing them with cold veggies on a roasting pan much easier).
+Start with your cooking oils: Toss your veggies with fats that have been found to have inflammation-fighting benefits like olive oil1 and avocado oil2 (bonus: They're both liquid at room temperature, which makes tossing them with cold veggies on a roasting pan much easier).
 Then, up the ante even more by mixing in more anti-inflammatory fats by incorporating nuts and seeds.
-Regular nut consumption has been found to lower a number of inflammatory markers, and they also add a satisfying toasty flavor and crunch to seasonal dishes.
+Regular nut consumption has been found to lower a number of inflammatory markers3, and they also add a satisfying toasty flavor and crunch to seasonal dishes.
 Top your roasted root veggies with a sprinkle of chopped toasted pecans, hazelnuts, or walnuts; mix pistachios into a butternut squash and dried cranberry salad; spoon a generous amount of nuts onto your favorite soup to add texture and interest.
 Inflammation-fighting and crave-worthy?
 Sounds like a perfect fall dish.